andreabenini/podmaster/forklift/README.md

 I expressly don't want to rely on X11/Wayland, infinite dependencies (or keep them to the bare minimum) and it has to be text-only and usable from a remote shell.
-This utility relies on: python (+yaml) and curses bindings (just plain curses, no extra widgets required).
+This utility relies on: python and curses bindings (just plain curses, no extra widgets required).
 It is not a fully fledged solution but rather a small and quick tool for running boring tasks, you'll still use docker/podman of your choice but you